stashed/docs/docs/addons/etcd/etcd/index.md

       port: 2379
       scheme: http
   secret:
-    name: etcd-stash-auth
+    name: etcd-basic-auth
   type: etcd
   version: 3.5.0
 ```

 Here,

-- **.spec.clientConfig.service** specifies the Service information to use to connects with the database.
+- **.spec.clientConfig.Service** specifies the Service information to use to connects with the database client.
 - **.spec.secret** specifies the name of the Secret that holds necessary credentials to access the database.
 If your Etcd database is not using authentication, then don't provide this field.
 - `spec.type` specifies the type of the database.